Alternatives/vs OneHourIndexing

 IndexBolt

-• Pay-per-URL credits (no subscription)
+• Pay-per-URL credits

-• $0 — only pay for URLs submitted
+• Only pay for URLs submitted

 What is OneHourIndexing?